 “Walking in My Shoes” by Depeche Mode, Monday, October 9, 2023

 I’M NOT LOOKING FOR ABSOLUTION.
 Depeche Mode’s peak was in 1990 with the release of their seventh album, Violator, which brought the band back to the Top 40 with the album’s lead single “Personal Jesus,” released several months before the album’s release.
 The band then beat their peak of 13 for “People Are People” with the 1990 number 8 hit, “Enjoy the Silence.”
 The band’s next album, Songs of Faith and Devotion, released in 1993, also produced hits with the lead single “I Feel You” topped Alternative Airplay for three weeks, and today’s song “Walking in My Shoes” topped the chart for a week.
 The band’s impact on the Top 40 had started to wane with “Walking in My Shoes” only reaching number 69 and the lead singles from subsequent albums reaching only the lower rungs of the Top 40.
 Depeche Mode’s lyrics have been called blasphemous as the band often takes religious imagery to repurpose it for social and political messaging.
-But listening back to Depeche Mode especially after hearing Anberlin’s cover of “Enjoy the Silence,” it seems that the tension of the religious and the secular is a major part of Anberlin’s lyrics.
+But listening back to Depeche Mode, especially after hearing Anberlin’s cover of “Enjoy the Silence,” it seems that the tension between the religious and the secular is a major part of Anberlin’s lyrics.
 Whereas U2 may be called the band that brought faith mainstream, I think that Depeche Mode’s lyrics introduce a nuance that has us challenging our deep-seated biases.

 Comments